chinmaybandapalli/chinmaybandapalli.github.io/_pages/bio.md

 Along with coursework, I joined the [Marine Robotics Group](https://marinerobotics.gtorg.gatech.edu/), specifically working on the Microtransat project.
 As an electrical team member, I am growing my skills in PCB design using KiCAD as I work to design the boat's main PCB.

+Here is a quick introduction to the Microtransat project we are doing: <https://youtu.be/F39G02bMFhE?si=OtCjlG09Ebsj5nz9>

 Research Experience
+====
+I have worked under a few research labs at both Northwestern and Georgia Tech.
+In the summer of 2022, I worked with Professor Eric Dahl on his scintillating bubble chamber at Fermilab.
+The purpose of the bubble chamber was to detect dark matter particles using liquid argon.
+I specifically worked on the wiring and wire fabrication of the machine, gaining skills in crimping, soldering, and general electrical troubleshooting.
+I also had to test the quality of the hundreds of sensors (temperature, noise) on the chamber using a multimeter and oscilloscope.
+For more information, click [here.](https://arxiv.org/abs/2207.12400)

+In Spring 2025, I joined the [Flavin Neuromachines Laboratory](https://flavinlab.io/) at Georgia Tech.
+Led by Professor Matthew Flavin, the group focuses on wearable haptic devices mainly applicable to patient care.
+Currently, I am working on a project that involves the BME 688 environmental sensor.
+The sensor can measure temperature, pressure, humidity, and VOCs in the air using artificial intelligence.
+We are currently looking at ways to integrate the sensor into wearable haptics.
+Through this project, I am learning how to use microcontroller platforms (Arduino, ESP32, and nRF), programming languagues (C/C++), and ECAD programs (Altium and KiCAD). ![flavin]

+For Summer 2025, I am working at Northwestern under Professor John Rogers in his [Rogers Research Group](https://rogersgroup.northwestern.edu/), where I will be working with a broader range of bioelectronics and wearable haptic devices.
+At the moment, I am working on the data analysis/graph plotting of finished clinical trials with patients of compromised foot function.
+More on this soon!

+Skills
 ====